-Don’t miss your opportunity to do something new in the Northwoods.
-Vilas County’s wide-open wildernesses—from stunning, snow-covered forests to frozen lakes—are perfect for plenty of outdoor activities, including snowshoeing, ice fishing and even dogsledding.
+Don’t miss your opportunity to do something new in the Northwoods of Wisconsin.
+Vilas County’s wide-open wildernesses—from stunning, snow-covered forests to frozen lakes—are perfect for plenty of outdoor activities, including snowshoeing, ice fishing and cross-country skiing.
 Here’s where to start your next winter adventure.

 Snowshoeing, Land O’ Lakes

 Get out and explore the Northwoods with only the sound of the crunching snow to keep you company.
 Land O’ Lakes—located in northern Vilas County on the Wisconsin-Michigan border—is home to some wonderful wilderness areas to explore, including the Ottawa National Forest and the Sylvania Wilderness in Upper Michigan and the Chequamegon-Nicolet National Forest in Vilas County.
 Strap on a pair of snowshoes and enjoy these serene, snowy surroundings.

 Ice fishing, Boulder Junction

 Boulder Junction in central Vilas County is known as the Musky Capital of the World®, but that doesn’t mean there isn’t plenty of fine fishing once musky season is over.
 There are nearly 200 lakes within 10 miles of downtown, so there are lots of opportunities for anglers to get out on the ice—and away from it all—in the winter.
 Popular fishing lakes in and around Boulder Junction include Boulder Lake (a walleye hotspot close to Boulder Junction’s downtown), Allequash Lake (an undeveloped lake with abundant panfish) and White Sand Lake (you’ll find walleye and maybe even some musky here).